praneethchandraa/PuppetGAN/README.md

 ### Experiment 0:
 In this experiment we trained the model on resized images (64x64) from the Weizmann real images without any masking.
-In most of the generated images, the pose is doesn’t look related to the one in the corresponding synthetic image.
+In most of the generated images the pose is doesn’t look like it's related to the one in the corresponding synthetic image.
 ![6](https://user-images.githubusercontent.com/50864401/116167227-6c428900-a6c5-11eb-93eb-2ecabe2750b6.gif)

 ### Experiment 1: